This blog may contain affiliate links. Read our disclosure policy for more info.

 There are two places in Sri Lanka that offer the best chances to see them in the wild, Hikkaduwa Beach and Polhena Beach.
 At both of these beaches, you can swim from the shore and literally get within meters of huge sea turtles.

-At both beaches, swimming with the Sea turtles is completely free.
-However, for the best look, you may want snorkel gear that is available to rent from vendors nearby.
+At both beaches, swimming with the sea turtles is completely free.
+However, for the best look, you may want snorkel gear that is available to rent from vendors at the beach.

 12. Visit a turtle hatchery